UniLogin/UniLogin/docs/source/tutorial.rst

 Programmatically
 ^^^^^^^^^^^^^^^^

-To register own ENS domain programmatically, you should use DomainRegistrar.
+To register your own ENS domain programmatically, you should use DomainRegistrar.

 **new DomainRegistrar(config)**
   creates DomainRegistrar.